Have applied for protection (asylum) when you already have a residence permit in Norway

 Since you have a residence permit, you can continue to live in Norway even if your application for protection is rejected.

-What happens to your application now?
+What happens to my application now?

 • If we have the information we need to process your application, you will not be interviewed by UDI.